Eye examination: Visual acuity in preschool children

+LEA symbols used for the LEA test.
+Square, Circle, House, and Apple.

 For preschool children, depending on their level of literacy, different types of optotypes (eg. LEA symbols, tumbling E chart) can be used for the assessment of visual acuity.
 For children who know some letters, the HOTV chart, which only has these 4 letters H, O, T, and V, can be used to reduce confusion.
 Sometimes, crowded visual acuity test is used to diagnose subtle amblyopia as well.

 Red reflex

 Red reflex examination, also called Bruckner Test, is a useful test in children to look for misalignment of the eyes and significant refractive errors.
 A red reflex can be seen when looking at a patient's pupil through a direct ophthalmoscope.
 This part of the examination is done from a distance of about 1m and is usually symmetrical between the two eyes.
 An opacity may indicate a cataract.

 Visual field

 Visual field testing in young children is often done after they are able to fixate reliably (usually around 4 months).
 An object is presented from far peripheral and slowly moves into towards the center of the vision, while the child maintains fixation on a central target.
 The point at which the peripheral object captures the child's attention and prompts a shift in gaze or fixation marks the boundary of their visual field.